-Lee Lozowick published my books, sent me to France, took me to Spain (article) and India (article), introduced me to Claudio Naranjo (article) and Alexandro Jodorowsky (article), and wrote and sang some of my favorite songs.
+Lee Lozowick published my books, sent me to France, took me to Spain and India, introduced me to Claudio Naranjo and Alexandro Jodorowsky, and wrote and sang some of my favorite music.
 Lee could consistently do things that I could not do, such as keep his In-Box immaculately empty.

-Almost every summer from 1995 until 2010 I was invited to visit the Ashram and students of this lovely, commited, intelligent, fiercely-sensitive man named Arnaud Desjardins.
-Arnaud would invite Lee Lozowick to deliver a week of question and answer sessions with Arnaud's students at his center called Hauteville in Southern France.
+Almost every summer from 1995 until 2010 Lee invited me to accompany him on a visit to Hauteville, the French Ashram of this lovely, committed, intelligent, fiercely-sensitive man named Arnaud Desjardins, where Lee would deliver a week of Q&A sessions.
 Arnaud's dignity and nobility remains with me as an example to this day.
 It is no wonder that Arnaud was one of Lee's closest friends.
-He died in August 2011 not long after Lee died in November 2010.
+Arnaud died in August 2011 not long after Lee died in November 2010.

 It is amazing how you might grow up not wanting to be anything like your mom or your dad and you end up being unavoidably somehow like both of them...

-My father Clinton Jr. brought his wife Virginia Carol Stipek, whom he called 'Jinny', and 3 sons, West, from the outskirts of Allentown, Pennsylvania to the outskirts of Los Angeles, California in a green Ford station-wagon with his aerodynamic hand-made cartop-sleeping-chamber we called 'The Thing' in 1957.
-I was five.
-I lost my little stuffed doggy on the way over.
-I stuffed him into a hole in the cement parking lot a a Motel while we went to breakfast and forgot to take him out afterwards.
-Forty-five minutes later I remembered... dad would not turn around...
-Doggy is probably still there.
+My father Clinton Jr. brought his wife Virginia Carol Stipek (whom he called 'Jinny') and his 3 sons westward, from the outskirts of Allentown, Pennsylvania to the outskirts of Los Angeles, California in a green Ford station-wagon with his aerodynamic hand-made cartop-sleeping-chamber we called 'The Thing' in 1957.

 Dad was a trouble-shooting mechanical engineer for McDonald Douglas aircraft company and related jobs most of his life.
 Mom was a... mom, and an amazing cook.
 She later became a librarian, a Job Corps teacher, and a Red Cross First Aid trainer.